FallaApe/Journey-through-C/README.md

 - `even_odd_check.c` – Takes an integer input and checks whether it is even or odd using the modulo operator
 - `student percentage.c` – Takes marks of 4 subjects, calculates the average percentage, and prints the corresponding grade (A, B, C, or Fail)
 - `factorial.c` – Calculates factorial of a number entered by the user using a for loop
+- `file_word_counter.c` – Reads a text file and counts the total number of words